Setting the Standard.

 The registration of alloys and products standards follow specific rules as prescribed in the pertinent American National Standards and the registration records.

 To facilitate understanding of the basic registration criteria and the information required to consider registration requests for various alloys and product standards, the below-listed forms have been created.
 Each form includes a template in Word that can be completed by a potential registrant for submission to The Aluminum Association.

 The majority of the association’s standards activities are carried out by the Technical Committee on Product Standards (TCPS) in accordance with the Aluminum Association procedures governing these activities.

 Product Divisions may also form technical committees to work on specific standards that affect their products.
 For example, the Electrical Division has a Task Group of AA Representatives on National Electrical Code Panels.

 To request a copy of a project or to discuss placing a representative on TCPS, contact Sam Muhamed at firstname.lastname@example.org.

 Recent Standards Actions

-The Aluminum Association completed registration of one new international wrought alloy designated 2007C.
+The Aluminum Association completed the registration of two new international wrought alloys designated 2050A and 6094.